-Each March we have fun celebrating and crafting with some fabulous Dr. Seuss books.
+Every March we have fun with some fabulous Dr. Seuss books.
 This year The Lorax stole my son’s heart.
 Right away he asked if we could make a diorama for it and a few other favorite Seuss books.
 (He actually called it a “box thing,” but I knew what he meant.)

 Cardboard Tube Lorax Craft